-You can share models as planlauf/TERRAIN Zip Packages which contain the terrain file, the tile file(s), images and image overlays.
+You can share models as planlauf/TERRAIN Zip Packages which contain the terrain file, the tile file(s), pictures, image overlays and custom pin images.
 Click on Save As in the menu bar, choose the Zip Package filter option and enter a filename if you don't want to use the terrain file's name.
 Click on Save, select what you want to include in the zip file and click on OK.